 "This Buonarroti (Michelangelo) and I used when we were boys to go into the Church of the Carmine to learn drawing from the chapel of Masaccio.
 It was Buonarroti’s habit to banter all who were drawing there; and one day, among others, when he was annoying me, I got more angry than usual, and clenching my fist, gave him such a blow on the nose, that I felt bone and cartilage go down like biscuit beneath my knuckles; and this mark of mine he will carry with him to the grave."

 There is obviously too much jealousy and animosity involved in the Michelangelo - Torrigiano relationship (especially from Torrigiano's part).
-And since the quality of a relationship depends largely on the type of Synastry that is formed between the members of that relationship it seems as though the Michelangleo - Torrigiano Synastry was not a particularly happy one.
-And as we will see consecutively, indeed it wasn't!
+And since the quality of a relationship depends largely on the type of Synastry that is formed between its members it seems as though the Michelangleo - Torrigiano Synastry was not a particularly happy one.
+And as we will soon see, indeed it wasn't!

 We do have in our disposition the complete birth data for Michelangelo (his time of birth as well) so we can cast his complete natal chart (you may see it below).
 He was a double Pisces (Sun and Moon in Pisces) with a Sagittarius Ascendant!
 His natal Moon and the ruler of his horoscope (Jupiter) are both residing in his Second House (in a very "solid", down to earth and artistic House, that is)!
 His Sun is conjuncted by the ultra-energetic and bellicose planet Mars.
 Being a double Pisces he was meek alright but he was probably exhibiting as well some sudden Martian outbursts!